 Corresponding Author: Daskalou Symeon Dimitrios, Aghiou Spiridonos 28, Aigaleo 12243, contact info: 6987181143, email address: sdaskalou@uniwa.gr rematurity is a major public health issue, being the leading cause of mortality in children under 5 years old.1 According to the World Health Organization (WHO), approximately 15 million neonates are born preterm each year.
-The rates of preterm births, ranging from 5% to 18%, often result in long-term health issues in more than half of the cases, while 75% are associated with perinatal mortality.2 The main causes of neonatal death among preterm neonates include respiratory distress syndrome, neonatal sepsis, hypothermia, asphyxia, jaundice, and hypoglycemia.^{3,4,5} Therefore, to ensure the survival and proper development of the preterm neonate, immediate admission to the Neonatal Intensive Care Unit (NICU) is necessary.
+The rates of preterm births, ranging from 5% to 18%, often result in long-term health issues in more than half of the cases, while 75% are associated with perinatal mortality.
+The main causes of neonatal death among preterm include respiratory neonates distress syndrome, neonatal sepsis, hypothermia, asphyxia, jaundice, and hypoglycemia.
+Therefore, to ensure the survival and proper development of the preterm neonate.